YugantGotmare/VisionSpeakAI/readme.md

     pip install -r requirements.txt
     ```

-4. Set up Google Cloud API:
-    - Create a project on Google Cloud Platform and enable the Speech-to-Text API.
-    - Download the credentials JSON file and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to this file.
-    - Set up the Google Generative AI API and obtain the API key.

-5. Create a `.env` file in the project directory and add your Google API key:
+4. Create a `.env` file in the project directory and add your Google API key:
+   Visit https://aistudio.google.com/app/apikey and create an api key
     ```
     GOOGLE_API_KEY=your_google_api_key
     ```